dhavalpur0hit/monkey-wiki/Monkey-Island:-Running-the-monkey-on-AWS-EC2-instances.md

 # When to use this feature
-If your network is deployed on Amazon Web Services (with EC2 instances), and you'd like to run the Infection Monkey in order to test it.
-You can easily run the monkey on **various instances** within your network - in a secure fashion, without feeding the Island with any credentials or running shell commands on the machines you want to test.
+If your network is deployed on Amazon Web Services (with EC2 instances), and you'd like to run the Infection Monkey in order to test it, this page is for you.
+You can easily run the monkey on **various instances** within your network - in a secure fashion, **without** feeding the Island with any credentials or running shell commands on the machines you want to test.

 ![AWS logo](https://www.securview.com/wp-content/uploads/2018/02/aws-logo.png)